chapter one

 Note

-From this point forward, the term Agent Framework will be used instead of Microsoft Agent Framework for brevity.
+We’ll use Agent Framework instead of Microsoft Agent Framework for brevity.
 The official name remains Microsoft Agent Framework.

 1.1.1 The Rise of Generative AI and LLMs